Fork-World/reflections/README.md

+# This Fork
+This fork is without the dependency to the guava libs from google.
+In my projects I try to minimize the amount of dependencies.
+In this case, I had to make sure, that this lib is Guava free!

 ##Java runtime metadata analysis, in the spirit of [Scannotations](http://bill.burkecentral.com/2008/01/14/scanning-java-annotations-at-runtime/)

 Reflections scans your classpath, indexes the metadata, allows you to query it on runtime and may save and collect that information for many modules within your project.